Applelo/compotes/docs/guide/dropdown.md

 import { Dropdown } from 'compotes'

 const drag = new Drag('.c-drag', {
-  init: true, // [!code focus:4]
+  init: true, // [!code focus:6]
   initEvents: true,
   enforceType: undefined,
   openOn: 'click',
+  equalizeWidth: undefined,
+  mutationObserver: true,
 })
 ```

 - `init` (boolean): Init the component on creation
 - `initEvents` (boolean): Init events on the component
-- `enforceType` ('default' or 'menu'): The type of the drilldown
+- `enforceType` ('default' or 'menu'): The type of the dropdown
-- `openOn` ('click' or 'hover'): Open the drilldown on click/hover from the trigger element
+- `openOn` ('click' or 'hover'): Open the dropdown on click/hover from the trigger element
+- `equalizeWidth` (boolean): Equalize width on the trigger and the container.
+It will refresh on mutation observer (if enable)
+- `mutationObserver` (boolean): Use MutationObserver to update component on changes

 ## Methods